Flag of New South Wales

 The current state flag of New South Wales was officially adopted in 1876.
-The flag is based on the defaced British Blue Ensign with the state badge located in the fly.
+The flag is a defaced British Blue Ensign with the state badge located in the fly.
 The badge, based on the coat of arms, is a white disc with the cross of St George, a golden lion passant guardant in the centre of the cross and an eight-pointed gold star on each arm of the cross.